-Also, in the example, we represent parts of the components with agents.
-We could bring this decentralized (multi-agent system) idea even further and introduce service agents and resource agents.
+We could bring the decentralized (multi-agent system) idea, here adopted, even further and introduce service agents and resource agents.
 Service agents would have the natural responsibilities of checking whether it is feasible (i.e., if there are resources available to make it achievable), and respond to requests posed by task agents.
 Resource agents could assess the status (e.g., remaining battery power and whether the resource is currently available) of the corresponding resource.